 Here are a few things you’ll need to keep mind even with a Permanent Resident card:

 1. If you decide to work or run a business, you’ll still need to let the tax authority (SAT) know and pay your income taxes.

-This process can be difficult, time-consuming and expensive, and many permanent residents decide to sell their foreign vehicles before arriving and then buy Mexican vehicles once they enter the country.
 The exception to this is in the tourist-heavy territories of Baja California and Quintana Roo, where foreign-plated vehicles are allowed without registration.

 Mexico offers three different routes to getting a Permanent Resident visa.

 The temporary route is available to people who have lived in Mexico with Temporary Resident status for four or more years (or only two years as a temporary resident if you’re married to someone with ties to Mexico).

 The temporary route is also open to people who want to work or study in Mexico and have an official letter of invitation from a company or educational institution in the country.
 You’ll have to renew your Temporary Resident visa every year for four consecutive years, after which you can apply for a Permanent Resident card.

 You can also apply for a Temporary Resident visa on the grounds of marriage to a permanent resident or Mexican citizen.
 In this case, you’ll only have to wait two years before switching to Permanent Resident status.